pepstock-org/Charba-Wiki/docs/charts/geo/BubbleMap.md

 | projectionOffset | [double, double] | [] | The map projection offset value.
 | projectionScale | double | Undefined.DOUBLE | How much the map will be scaled.

-### Size axis
+### Size axes

-A [Size axis](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/geo/SizeAxis.html) is used to map the values to symbol radius size.
+A size axis is used to map the values to symbol radius size.

+There are 2 axis types to map the values to symbol radius size:

+ * [Size axis](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/geo/SizeAxis.html) which extends the [cartesian linear axis](../../axes/CartesianLinearAxes) to repesent numbers.
+ * [Size logarithmic axis](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/geo/SizeLogarithmicAxis.html) which extends the [cartesian logarithmic axis](../../axes/CartesianLogarithmicAxes) to represent number by logarithmic base.

 Here is an example how to create a size axis: